 If Media Bypass is OFF in Microsoft Teams Configuration, you must enable Support ICE with Full.
 If it is ON, then select Support ICE with Lite.
 This ensures optimal configuration for your system without any unnecessary complications.

 Field Description Name Enter a Media Profile name.
 For example, Teams.
+Media protocol Select SRTP only from the drop-down list.

 1 Codecs must be adjusted according to the region where the SBC is installed.